Kyle Tucker Player Props: Astros vs. Angels

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Kyle Tucker?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Kyle Tucker At The Plate

-- Tucker has an OPS of .799, fueled by an OBP of .353 and a team-best slugging percentage of .446 this season.
+- Tucker leads Houston with a slugging percentage of .452, fueled by 20 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 46th, his on-base percentage ranks 46th, and he is 72nd in the league in slugging.
+- Among the qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 42nd and he is 64th in slugging.

+- Tucker has picked up a hit in 66.1% of his 56 games this year, with more than one hit in 28.6% of those games.

-- Tucker has had at least one RBI in 40.0% of his games this season (22 of 55), with more than one RBI nine times (16.4%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 23 games this season (41.1%), Tucker has picked up an RBI, and in nine of those games (16.1%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.